aparaselli/My2DGame/README.md

 # My2DGame
-2D game created in Java.
-Following tutorial by RyiSnow
+Simple 2D game made in Java where the objective is to gather keys to open doors